 If internship sites require verification of your GPA you should either print a copy of your DARs or order a transcript.
 The department does not provide verification of GPAs for site supervisors but does indicate the minimum GPA required to be enrolled in the course.

-Step 3: Register for your Internship (MSP 4785) before the deadline for that semester.
+Step 3: Use Banner to Register for your Internship (MSP 4785) before the deadline for that semester.

 ALL INTERNSHIPS WILL RUN 14 WEEKS.
 The last day of internship is last day of class for the semester.